mpstark/AIToolkit/README.md

   * Left CTRL + Right Arrow executes current action, advances AI
   * If an influence map is used, a visualization of that map is shown
     * This visualization is a drastic simplification (facing/movement types)
+  * If a behaviorTree returns an `OrderInfo`, the debug trace string is shown

 ## Limitations of Current Implementation